CopterCamTech/flight-tools/README.md

 # Flight-Tools

 Flight-Tools is a modular toolkit of programs for analyzing PX4 and ArduPilot flight logs.
-All code is Python and HTML.
+All code is Python or HTML.

-With some notable exceptions, Flight-Tools scripts report log file data that can be obtained with other tools.
+With some exceptions, data reported by Flight-Tools scripts can be obtained with other tools.
 The advantage of Flight-Tools scripts is that they are pre-written and don't require setup or configuration.

+I have plans to write Windows executable versions of the scripts in Rust - which will eliminate the need for a python environment.

 ## 🚀 Features